cjdbarlow/Part-One/pharmacokinetic_modelling.md

         * Less than 40ml.kg<sup>-1</sup> indicates a drug is confined to plasma
         * Up to 200ml.kg<sup>-1</sup> indicates a drug is confined to the ECF
         * Up to 600ml.kg<sup>-1</sup> indicates a drug is dissolved into the TBW
         * Greater than 1L.kg<sup>-1</sup> indicates a drug is highly protein bound or lipophilic
+        Agents which cross the blood brain barrier typically have a V<sub>D</sub> of 1-2L.kg<sup>-1</sup.
+    * Different volumes of distribution are described for different stages of drug effect, and include:
+        * V<sub>D</sub>ss
+        Volume of distribution at steady state.
+        * V<sub>d</sub>pe
+        Volume of distribution at peak effect.